Chowdhury Hasan Sarwardy: Personal life

 He married twice.
 His first wife was Farzana Nigar.
 With whom he has a daughter and a son.
-After their divorce, he again married Media Personality Farzana Brownia on November, 2018.
+After their divorce, he again married media personality Farzana Brownia in November 2018.

 He is a founding member of Bogra Golf Club.
 Bogra Golf Club (BGC) is situated inside Majhira Cantonment on the western side of Dhaka-Bogra highway.
 It is a 9-hole golf Course of par 36 covering approximately 52.05 acres of land.